-I’m known as “the Keratoconus doctor” because I have treated thousands of patients for Keratoconus, I am on the cutting edge of treatment research for Keratoconus, and because I actually have Keratoconus, just like my patients.
-If you think you have Keratoconus, or have a new diagnosis, or have been frustrated with your previous Keratoconus treatment, this collection of frequently asked questions about Keratoconus may help you understand KC better.
-If after reading this you still have questions, contact me or make an appointment.
+If you think you have Keratoconus, have a new diagnosis, or have been frustrated with your previous Keratoconus treatment, this collection of frequently asked questions about Keratoconus may help you understand the disease better.
+If, after reading this, you still have questions, contact one of our specialists or make an appointment online.

 Keratoconus (pronounced KEHR-uh-toh-KOH-nus) is a progressive eye disease that turns your normally round cornea into a bulging cone shape.
 The cornea is an important part of the eye that is responsible for two main things: